 Originally published in The Evaluator.

 Real estate taxes are frequently the largest non-productive expense incurred by property owners, and proactive management of this expense could lead to increased profitability and increased valuation of income-producing properties.
 Now is the time to start preparing to review those tax assessments to make sure that for each property you are paying your fair share, and only your fair share, of the property tax burden.
-All complaints must be filed on or before March 31, 2016 to contest the value of property for tax year 2015.

 Click here to view table.